rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 and requests with the path prefix `/hot/select/` to the backend located at `http://victoria-logs-hot:9428`.

 This approach is useful when applying different retention policies for various types of logs.
-For example, you might store warn-level and higher severity logs in the cold instance / cluster with longer retention, while keeping debug-level and higher severity logs only in the hot instance / cluster with shorter retention.
+For example, you might store warn-level and higher severity logs in the cold instance/cluster with longer retention, while keeping debug-level and higher severity logs only in the hot instance/cluster with shorter retention.

 The `drop_src_path_prefix_parts` parameter is used to remove the prefix from the path when proxying the request to VictoriaLogs.
 For example, if vmauth receives a request to `/cold/select/logsql/query`,